Body Lift Surgery after Weight Loss

 During your initial preoperative visit with your surgeon, be prepared to give a complete medical history including all your medications, allergies and previous surgeries.
 You will undergo a thorough physical examination and blood tests.
 If you are at or over age 40, an electrocardiogram will be required.
 Photographs are important aids in planning and performing your Body Lift.
 They become a permanent part of your patient record and are taken before and several months after your procedure*.

 During your consultation, you will be given specific directions to help you prepare for your procedure.
-Instructions generally include cautions about taking certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
+Instructions generally include cautions about taking a certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
 You must not eat or drink anything eight hours before your procedure.
 If you take daily medication, ask your surgeon if it is safe to take before your procedure.
 If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined prior to your procedure.

 If you smoke, the likelihood of healing problems and other complications increases.
 Smokers must stop smoking completely at least two weeks prior to and two weeks after surgery.
 “Cutting down” is not enough.
 Complete cessation of smoking is mandatory.
 You must also stop taking aspirin or diet pills at least 2 weeks prior to surgery.